RalleeDev/ralle-jobcenter/readme.md

 ## Configuring

 If you want to configure the resource.
-To add jobs or change language then
+To add jobs or change language then i have made a short guide below.

-Adding jobs:
+### Adding jobs:

 - Head into the folder where the resource is located
 - Open config.lua